-Web3 organizations can’t rely on active candidates coming to them — they have to be creative with methods such as referrals, participating in blockchain communities and events, and searching through social media sites such as Twitter.
+Web3 organizations can’t rely on active candidates coming to them — they have to be creative with methods such as referrals, working with web3 contract recruiters, participating in blockchain communities and events, and searching through social media sites such as Twitter.

 Other blockchain companies wishing to hire Web3 developers have found success hiring through methods such as organic search — reaching Web3 developers by creating content that will appeal to them or educate them, such as a tutorial on a Web3 skill or technology or an article on the state of blockchain in 2023.